DariuszKobiela/identification-and-classification-of-sea-going-vessels-using-satellite-images/README.md

 ## AIS Data preprocessing
 1. Run python/jupyter script: "1_AIS_data_preprocessing.py".
+2. Semi-processed data will be saved to the folder "4_processed_AIS_data".
-2. Prepared AIS data should appear in the folder "4_processed_AIS_data".
+3. Prepared AIS data should appear in the folder "5_interpolated_AIS_data".

 ## Check the work
 1. Go to QGIS.